bachtron/vicohome-bridge-addon/README.md

 If you changed the add-on version or discovery IDs at some point, Home Assistant may still have **old** MQTT entities.

+As of v1.1.9 the add-on automatically refreshes the MQTT discovery payloads every few minutes.
+If you delete a Vicohome entity or device from Home Assistant, it should reappear shortly after telemetry or an event arrives.

 Fix:

 1. Stop the **Vicohome Bridge** add-on.